-Workers over 18 are usually entitled to 3 types of rest break.
+Workers over 18 are usually entitled to 3 types of break - rest breaks at work, daily rest and weekly rest.

 Rest breaks at work